aosabook/500lines/contingent/chapter.rst

-Our second challenge, however, is to avoid rebuilding too *much*: we want to avoid rebuilding all the documents if tutorial.rst is touched but its title has not changed, since we know that the tutorial's body has no effect on the other documents.
+Our second challenge, however, is to avoid rebuilding too *much*: we want to avoid rebuilding all the documents if ``tutorial.txt`` is touched but its title has not changed, since we know that the tutorial's body has no effect on the other documents.

 How?
 Caching, my boy, caching!

+First, though, we need to be more precise about what we mean.
-That is why we _get_from_cache()
+That is, we need to express the idea

-So show rest of stuff from the listing?

-Show how awesome Python is:
-again, because functions are both 1st class objects and are also hashable, we can use them as part of keys:
-(f, args) is a completely natural key.

-So what if title and body both change?

->>> task = read, ('tutorial.txt',)
+“``tutorial.txt`` is touched but its title has not changed” in terms of Contingent's model concepts of tasks, values, and consequences.
+What we need is a way to compare a task's output with the value produced by the previous run: we say that a task has changed if its current value is different from the value it produced last time.
+For example, the current value of this task is:

+>>> title_of('tutorial.txt')
+'Beginners Tutorial'

+Suppose you edit ``tutorial.txt``, change both the title and the body content, and save your work to the file system:

->>> project.set(task, """
+>>> filesystem['tutorial.txt'] = """
 ...
 The Coder Tutorial
 ... ------------------
 ...
 This is a new and improved
 ... introductory paragraph.
-... """)
+... """

+Since the contents have changed, the task responsible for reading the file in is now invalid:

+>>> task = read, ('tutorial.txt',)
+>>> project.invalidate(task)

-No surprise: everything gets rebuilt, because every document needs to change.
+which means that everything gets rebuilt, because every document needs to change.

 >>> project.start_tracing()
 >>> project.rebuild()
 >>> print(project.stop_tracing())
+calling read('tutorial.txt')
 calling parse('tutorial.txt')
 calling title_of('tutorial.txt')
 calling transform('api.txt')